 Finding the Best Places to Retire Since 2006!

-Conroe Sits Along the Shores of Sparkling Lake Conroe Outside of Houston and Has Wooded Neighborhoods, a Nice Downtown and a Country Vibe
+Conroe Sits on the Banks of Sparkling Lake Conroe Outside of Houston and Has Wooded Neighborhoods, a Nice Downtown and a Country Vibe

 On the shores of 22,000-acre Lake Conroe 40 miles north of Houston in southeastern Texas, Conroe started out in the 1880s as a lumber mill town and later became an oil producing center.
 In the 1930s, it claimed more millionaires than any other metropolis in the country.